saeidh12/razmai-gui/README.md

 4. To run the gui server run : `npm start`

 go to the link presented in the terminal/console at the menu end point.

+Refer to the [wiki](https://github.com/saeidh12/razmai-gui/wiki) on how each section of the gui works.